eduardlio/learn-js-through-web/readme.md

 the roses have the pollen.

-I know every bee, plant
+I know every BEE, plant
 and flower bud in this park.